puppetlabs/bolt/documentation/experimental_features.md

 signals a shift in the direction we're taking with them.
-We see Bolt projects as a way for you to quickly create orchestration that is specific to the infrastructure you're working with, and then commit the project directory to git and share it with other users in your org.
+We see Bolt projects as a way for you to quickly create orchestration that is specific to the infrastructure you're working with, and then commit the project directory to git and share it with other users in your organization.

 There are some barriers around quickly creating and sharing Bolt content that is specific to your infrastructure.
 Bolt's current project structure